CodelyTV/dotfiles/doc/installation-guide.md

       * No display
     * Search
       * Disable "Search with"
+      * "Fast Search with:"
+          * Disable "Fn-<characters>"
           * Enable "Fast Search with: Right Command-<characters>"
     * Command-Tab
-      * Enable "Typing characters starts Fast Search"
-      * Show: Neither
+      * Shortcut
         * Command-Tab
           * Minimized windows: Show at bottom
           * Hidden windows: Show at bottom
           * Apps without windows: Do not show
-      * Disable Command-Backtip
+        * Command-Backtip
-      * Enable Option-Tab
           * Show windows of: Active App
           * Minimized windows: Show at bottom
           * Hidden windows: Show at bottom
           * Apps without windows: Do not show
+      * Show: Neither
   * Open the license file in order to apply it
 * Open NTFS for Mac Installer
   * Go to the [license manager](https://my.paragon-software.com/#/dashboard/serial/activations)